Omnichannel vs Multichannel: Which is Better for eCommerce?

 Since retailers cannot predict exactly which channels will drive sales, a multichannel presence maximizes the connection with the customer.
 By being present on all relevant customer touchpoints, brands can increase their reach and give customers the flexibility to research and buy products the way they want.

-Example of a multichannel strategy
+Example of a Multichannel Strategy

-• Operate physical stores where customers can see new clothing collections, try on items, and buy them directly in-store.
+- Operate physical stores where customers can see new clothing collections, try on items, and buy them directly in-store.

-• Sells the entire clothing and accessories line online via its own website and popular eCommerce sites.
+Sell the entire clothing and accessories line online via its own website and popular eCommerce sites.

-• Allows social media followers to purchase their favorite items directly from the store or send messages about the items
+Allow social media followers to purchase their favorite items directly from the store or send messages about the items

-• Distributes seasonal print catalogs presenting new products and upcoming fashion trends
+Distribute seasonal print catalogs presenting new products and upcoming fashion trends

-Essentially, a multichannel model means that you're present on several channels.
+Essentially, a multichannel approach means that you're present on several channels.
 But, as the channels aren't connected to each other, each one functions as a silo that stores its own customer and product information in a separate database.

 This means that the data, such as product details and customer profiles, usually remains in that channel only unless it's transferred over.
 So when customers move from one online touchpoint to another, they're treated as new customers each time.